About Mindy Jackson, LPC

 Being around too many people in a big busy place can make you dizzy and sick; it can exhaust you.
 Sensitive people feel joy so intensely.
-Mindy knows what it’s like to stand in line at the grocery store and have the next person unload their life story and problems on her.
+Mindy knows what it’s like to stand in line at the grocery store and have the next person unload their life story and problems.
 She understands what it’s like to need quiet space to re-energize.

 Mindy Jackson, LPC, is a sensitive therapist who can provide you with strategies for handling these challenges.
-Mindy is able to use both her experiences and expertise to provide a positive reframe and steps to help you learn to navigate living in this insensitive world.
-She will help you feel relief and joy; learn to set boundaries, and be more centered, calm and peaceful.
+As an ally and a member of the LGBTQ+ community, Mindy understands the challenges you face; the worries, the fear, the confusion, and the frustration.
+Mindy is able to use both her experiences and expertise to provide positive reframing and steps to help you learn to navigate living in this insensitive world.
+She will help you feel relief and joy; learn to set boundaries, and be more centered, calm, and peaceful.
 She is a spiritually informed therapist.
 Mindy incorporates spirituality, creativity, and integrative brain-based approaches to help you heal quicker.

-Mindy works best with clients who prefer someone who likes a no-nonsense, straight forward and direct approach.
+Mindy works best with clients who prefer someone who likes a no-nonsense, straight forward, and direct approach.
 She has helped many clients succeed by being direct and calling a spade a spade.
-Clients who understand it takes work, willingness and vulnerability accomplish their goals.
+Clients who understand it takes work, willingness and vulnerability to accomplish their goals have success and growth.
 Working with Mindy will seem like talking to an old friend.

 Some fun facts about Mindy…